BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 The digitizer modules mimic the response of the detector and electronic signal chain in the physical system.
 The energy of all photons absorbed in the crystal volume will be recorded as an exact value, so digitiser modules must be used to simulate the finite resolution of the physical detectors.

-For SPECT, digitizers for energy and spatial blurring shoul dbe added, based on the specific system being modelled.
-Here, an energy blurring of 10% at 159 keV, and an intrinsic spatial resolution of 3 mm are set.
+For SPECT, digitizers for energy and spatial blurring should be added, based on the specific system being modelled.
+Here, an energy blurring of 10% at 159 keV and an intrinsic spatial resolution of 3 mm are set.

 ```ruby
 ############################# Digitizer ##############################